We’ve made an impact and changed lives for over 90 years.

 In the 1930s, our group focused on domestic and common labor employment opportunities.
 In 1946, our efforts shifted to helping integrate union groups, promote new housing construction for the African American community and to help pass the open-occupancy law.

-Due in part to our efforts in the 1950s and 60s, the Omaha Housing Authority ended racial segregation in its low-rent federally subsidized public housing and agreed to a proposal of 700 new units.
+Due in part to Young’s efforts with the Urban League of Nebraska, in the 1950s and 60s, the Omaha Housing Authority ended racial segregation in its low-rent federally subsidized public housing and agreed to a proposal of 700 new units.

 Major accomplishments in the 1960s and 70s included a push to hire more African American teachers in the Omaha Public Schools.
 These efforts resulted in more teachers receiving an upgraded status to teach at the middle school and high school levels.